gyulanemeth/bluefox.email/email-sending-concepts/smtp.md

       }
     });

+    if (current && current !== '') {
       navLinks.forEach(link => {
         link.classList.remove('active');
         if (link.getAttribute('href') === current) {
           link.classList.add('active');
         }
       });
+    } else if (headings.length > 0) {
+      // Default to first section if none is active navLinks[0].classList.add('active');
+    }
+  }

+  setInitialActive();
+  window.addEventListener('scroll', setInitialActive);
 });

-  // Trigger scroll event once on load window.dispatchEvent(new Event('scroll'));
-});
 </script>

-SMTP (Simple Mail Transfer Protocol) is the fundamental protocol that enables the transmission of email across the internet.
-First defined in 1982, this protocol serves as the standardized method for sending messages between servers and from email clients to mail servers.
-Despite its age, SMTP remains the backbone of email communications worldwide, though it has evolved with security extensions to meet modern needs.
+SMTP, which stands for Simple Mail Transfer Protocol, is the key protocol that allows emails to be sent over the internet.
+Whenever you click "send" on an email, SMTP is responsible for transferring your message from your mail server to the recipient's inbox.
+Although it operates unnoticed by most users, SMTP is one of the oldest and most crucial components of email systems, working diligently in the background to guarantee your messages reach their destination.

-## <a id="what-is-smtp-"></a>What Is SMTP?
+## <a id="what-is-smtp"></a>What is SMTP?

-SMTP is a text-based communication protocol that defines how email messages are formatted, addressed, routed, and delivered across networks.
-It establishes the rules and procedures that email servers follow when exchanging messages, ensuring that emails can be reliably transmitted regardless of the underlying systems involved.
+SMTP, or Simple Mail Transfer Protocol, is the essential protocol that enables email transmission across the internet.
+When you hit "send" on an email, SMTP takes charge of delivering your message from your mail server to the recipient's inbox.
+While it often goes unnoticed, SMTP is one of the oldest and most vital elements of email systems, tirelessly working behind the scenes to ensure your messages arrive at their intended destination.

 Key characteristics of SMTP include: